Orient-Macksburg Community School District: Faculty and staff

 In 2009-2010, Orient-Macksburg employed 20 full-time and one part-time teachers.
 The average regular annual salary of a full-time instructor in the district was $39,081.
 An average beginning teacher saw a starting salary of $28,000.

 Teachers at Orient-Macksburg carried an average 17.0 years of experience in the educational field, exceeding the state average of 14.8.
 Instructors have spent a slightly longer amount of time at Orient-Macksburg compared to those at most other Iowa school districts, with an average 12.6 years in the district.
 Statewide, teachers have been at their current district for 11.2 years.
 The average age of instructors at the school is 45.7 years-old, older than the state average of 42.2.
 Of the 20 teachers, one (5.0%) holds an advanced degree.

-Orient-Macksburg's superintendent is a shared position with Prescott Community Schools.
-As of the 2009-2010 school year, the superintendent was paid an annual salary of $90,000 for 260 contract days.

 Technology

 Orient-Macksburg's 2009-2010 student-to-computer ratio was 1.5 students per computer, nearly twice the statewide rate of 2.9 students per computer.

 In the 2005-2006 school year, the district offered three courses via telecommunication.
 One of those courses was available through the Iowa Communications Network (ICN).
 The other two were internet classes.

 During the 2009-2010 school year, the district's internet access was via the Iowa Communications Network, administered through its area education agency.
 Wireless networking is available throughout the facilities.